Your monthly compliance news roundup

 Protecting Institutions Against PPP Fraud

-On September 10, 2020, Brian Rabbitt, acting assistant attorney general in the U.S. Department of Justice (DOJ), provided a status update on the department’s efforts to combat Paycheck Protection Programme (PPP) fraud.
+On September 10, 2020, Brian Rabbitt, acting assistant attorney general in the U.S. Department of Justice (DOJ), provided a status update on the department’s efforts to combat Paycheck Protection Program (PPP) fraud.
 According to Rabbitt, the DOJ has filed charges against 57 individuals for fraudulently obtaining or attempting to obtain approximately $175 million in PPP funds for personal gain.

 A linchpin of the Coronavirus Aid, Relief and Economic Security (CARES) Act, enacted on March 27, 2020, the PPP was created to provide relief to businesses impacted by the COVID-19 pandemic.
-The programme offers businesses forgivable federal loans to enable them to continue to pay their employees.
-The swift rollout of the PPP by the Small Business Administration (SBA) created many challenges for the agency and lenders, as well as opportunities for individuals and criminal enterprises to exploit the programme.
+The program offers businesses forgivable federal loans to enable them to continue to pay their employees.
+The swift rollout of the PPP by the Small Business Administration (SBA) created many challenges for the agency and lenders, as well as opportunities for individuals and criminal enterprises to exploit the program.
 PPP fraud activities have included complete fabrication of companies and misrepresentations of payroll data and the number of employees.
 In many cases, fraudulent documentation, such as tax, payroll and personnel records, was used to support the misrepresentations.

-A dedicated team of DOJ investigators has been pursuing PPP-related fraud ever since the SBA launched the programme.
+A dedicated team of DOJ investigators has been pursuing PPP-related fraud ever since the SBA launched the program.
 According to the DOJ, the team will continue to partner with various law enforcement agencies to investigate the fraudulent activities.

 Financial institutions have played an essential role in administration of PPP funds.
 Considering the recent DOJ remarks, financial institutions should revisit the following aspects of their PPP operations and governance to mitigate PPP fraud: